sjswuitchik/summerREU2020/week2/week2_outline.md

 Dymon, since you have many more BAMs per individual, we'll need to make a list of BAMs per individual and use that as input for the `samtools merge` command, like this:

 `samtools merge -b infiles.list outfile.bam`

+And just like that, you have one BAM per individual and we're ready to calculate coverage!